 Introduction to Algebra.
 And we'll be starting our discussion of algebra with algebraic expressions.
 So let's start at the very beginning.
 First of all, just what is algebra?
 Well, as it turns out, the world actually has a sophisticated definition of mathematics, overall.
-Show Transcript
+Read full transcript

 But that doesn't concern us.
 For our purposes, algebra is the part of math that involves variables.
 So as soon as variables show up in math problems, that's algebra.
 Let's define some terms.
 A variable is a letter that represents either a specific number or all numbers.
 And this is a subtle distinction here.